Building Management Systems

 Service, Maintenance & Repair

-First controls Ltd specialise in servicing, maintaining and repairing a wide Building Energy Management Systems (BEMS) Building Management Systems (BMS).
+First controls Ltd specialise in servicing, maintaining and repairing a wide range of Building Energy Management Systems (BEMS) and Building Management Systems (BMS).
 We are experts in Trend, Cylon, Tridium and Satchwell control systems.
 Working closely with our partners we are also able to support a number of additional systems.

-By taking up one of our variety of service level agreements (SLA), your system is in safe hands and you can rest assured that your system will be working to its full potential.
-By having a SLA in place also provides your site with the reassurance that the controls in your building are regularly maintained and as an added benefit you will receive priority if a fault or problem should occur.
+By taking up one of a variety of our service level agreements (SLA), your system is in safe hands and you can rest assured that your system will be working to its full potential.
+Having an SLA in place also provides your site with the reassurance that the controls in your building are regularly maintained and as an added benefit you will receive priority call out should a fault or problem occur.
 Furthermore, when taking an SLA with First Controls Ltd we are also able to offer discounted rates off manufacturers list prices for any parts that your site may require.

 With energy cost continually increasing, the reduction of energy consumption is often at the forefront of potential tenants, landlords, occupier's and property buyers.
-By ensuring that the building management system has been regularly maintained will surly add value to the development for you or any future prospective tenants or buyers.
+By ensuring that the building management system has been regularly maintained can add value to the development for you or any future prospective tenants or buyers.

-When it comes to providing a cost to servicing a BMS or BEMS prices vary wildly depending on your requirements and or the building and plant size.
-But rest assured, First Controls will guide you through each step to ensure that our services are engineered to your specific needs.
+Costs for servicing a BMS or BEMS system can vary depending on your requirements and/or the building and plant size.
+But you can rest assured that here at First Controls we will guide you through each step to ensure that our services are engineered to your specific needs.

-Following completion of each service visit, First Controls will also provide a full detailed analysis report of your system performance, whilst identifying potential improvements to maximise efficiency and reduce energy usage.
+Following completion of each service visit we will also provide a full detailed analysis report of your system performance, whilst identifying potential improvements to maximise efficiency and reduce energy usage.

 Firefighting at the directive of the FM team prior to service commencement.

 System interrogation, recording time zones, temperature set points, alarm status.